syncfusion-content/wpf-docs/wpf/DocIo/Styles-and-Formatting.md

-> Note: In a Word document style hierarchy, “Normal” is the base style and is the default style for paragraphs and tables, if the user has not specified style definition.
+N> In a Word document style hierarchy, “Normal” is the base style and is the default style for paragraphs and tables, if the user has not specified style definition.